mikeperry-tor/vanguards/README_TECHNICAL.md

-unexpected high load or DoS attack, consider monitoring your Guard relay bandwidth in the [public relay bandwidth data]((https://metrics.torproject.org/rs.html#search/flag:Guard)) to check for noticable bumps in traffic that correspond to DoS, as this is a Guard discovery signal for the aversary.
+unexpected high load or DoS attack, consider monitoring your Guard relay bandwidth in the [public relay bandwidth data]((https://metrics.torproject.org/rs.html#search/flag:Guard)) to check for noticable bumps in traffic that correspond to DoS, as this is a Guard discovery signal for the adversary.
 If you notice such bumps, please find a way to contact the Tor Project, as this means that our relay bandwidth reporting is too detailed.